Grabsky/Claims/README.md

 # Claims
 Create protected region and manage it using in-game GUI.
-Limited to 1 claim per user with no exceptions due to
+Limited to 1 claim per user with no exceptions due to intentional design.

+*You shouldn't modify claim regions manually unless you know what you're doing.
+Weird issues may appear.*

 ## Building
 To build, run `mvn install` or `mvn clean install`.